 Resting heart rate

 Your resting heart rate is your pulse when you are calmly sitting or lying.
-It’s best to measure your resting heart rate it in the morning before you get out of bed, according to the American Heart Association (AHA).
+It’s best to measure your resting heart rate it in the morning before you get out of bed, according to the AHA.
 For adults 18 and older, a normal resting heart rate is between 60 and 100 beats per minute (bpm), depending on the person’s physical condition and age.
 For children ages 6 to 15, the normal resting heart rate is between 70 and 100 bpm, according to the AHA.